Offline Repository Mirrors¶

-For example, to manually add a mirror entry for the Debian Bullseye security repository, the following command can be used:
+For example, to manually add a mirror entry for the Debian Bookworm security repository, the following command can be used:

 The base-dir directory can be shared by mirrors for repositories that have common contents to avoid storing files more than once.
 For example, having a single base directory for all mirrors referencing Proxmox repositories is recommended.

 The all architecture is meant for architecture independent packages, not for all possible architectures.
 It is usually always sensible to add it in addition to the host-specific architecture.

 To create the first (and subsequent) snapshots, the following command can be used: